olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 <blockquote class="twitter-tweet" lang="en"><p>Great talk by <a href="https://twitter.com/placoid">@placoid</a> at <a href="https://twitter.com/CodeNeuro">@CodeNeuro</a> just now - apparently rotational bearings on planes create 12 exabytes of data / day... wow <a href="https://twitter.com/hashtag/bigdata?src=hash">#bigdata</a></p>&mdash; Alice Lloyd George (@AMLG23) <a href="https://twitter.com/AMLG23/status/586689726196883458">April 11, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
-[The most retweeted talks??
-Maybe a Storify of the @CodeNeuro account for April 10th 2015]

 After all the talks, there was a panel led by Jeremy with some giants of neuroscientists, Tony Movshon, Eve Marder and Larry Abbott.
 A recurring theme